rust-redux/rust-redux/README.md

 Another aspect of reduxjs that we want to adapt is avoiding direct mutation of the store's state.
 As you can see here we create a clone of the state that is passed in and mutate the clone's properties instead of the state reference that was passed to the reducer.
 Mutating the passed in state in this example isn't actually possible as our todo_reducer does not accept a mutable reference to `Vec<Todo>`.

 ### 6. Putting it All Together
-Now that we have all of our pieces in place let's subscribe, dispatch, and get our store's state!
+Now that we have all of our pieces in place, let's subscribe, dispatch, and get our store's state!
 ### Dispatching Actions
 ```
 use Action::*;